jonsimonsen/Dart-stats/README.md

 -So far, it seems like the class will be made immutable (no setters).

 # TODO
--The tests should be altered to actually confirm that wrong input gives None as attributes.
 -A repr method and/or str method for darts should be implemented and used in the tests.
 -Write scores test cases.
 -Construct the score class using test-driven development.